-Several audits of these publications are available and justify a level of evidence I (113-114-115).
-75 publications were evaluated by a German team, 105 articles were analysed in a second audit examining the protecting effect against toxic substances (isopathic model).
-70% of these publications are of unquestionable quality and show the positive effect of the homeopathic medicines used.
-In a third audit, 76 of the 162 analysed studies were classified as "best quality", the effects are meaningful and reproducible.
+Several audits of these publications are available and may justify a level of evidence I (141, 142, 143).
+Seventy-five publications were evaluated by a German team, 105 articles were analyzed in a second audit examining the protecting effect against toxic substances (isopathic model).
+Seventy percent of these publications are of unquestionable quality and show the positive effect of the homeopathic medicines used.
+In a third audit, 76 of the 162 analyzed studies were classified as "best quality", the effects are meaningful and reproducible.
+(See also Mechanism of action).

-Other examples, new results since 2005:
+Other examples, new results since 2007: references (147, 148, 149):